gustavofg1pontes/Orquestradora-LabDeIA/README.md

 1. Clone the repository.
 2. Run `cp .env.example .env` to create a new `.env` file and set it up using your mongodb connection url.
 3. Install the required dependencies using pip: `pip install -r requirements.txt`.
-4. Configure the MongoDB connection details in the Flask application.
-5. Run the Flask application: `python main.py`.
+4. Run the Flask application on waitress running: `waitress-serve --port=8080 --call main:create_app`.

 ## Contributing